Flavio Alves

 Director

-Flavio Alves is a Brazilian writer, film director, and producer.
-He was granted political asylum in the United States in 1998 with the help of the Immigrants and Refugee Rights Clinic at New York University's School of Law.
+Flavio Alves is a Brazilian film writer, director, and producer.
+He was granted political asylum in the United States in 1998 with the help of the Immigrants and Refugee Rights Clinic at the City University of New York School of Law.
 Shortly thereafter, he attended Columbia University, where he earned an undergraduate degree in Political Science.
-After graduating, Alves worked as an assistant to then-New York Senator Hillary Rodham Clinton (D-NY) and Former Congressman Anthony Weiner (D-NY).
+After graduating, Alves worked as an assistant to then-New York Senator Hillary Rodham Clinton (D-NY) and to then-New York mayoral candidate Anthony Weiner (D-NY).

 Photo by Michael Seto